-- 1. A passive renewal does not require worker or member intervention. - 2.
-If a case does not meet the criteria, the case must be actively renewed and Worker Portal will issue form EDB-087, Renewal for Medical Coverage, to initiate the active renewal process.
-In addition to completing form EDB-087, individuals have the option to complete their Medicaid renewal in-person, by phone, or by logging into the Self-Service Portal (SSP). - 3.
-An interview is not required for renewals completed on SSP nor passive renewals.
-However, an interview is required if the renewal is initiated or completed in-person or by phone.
-This applies to all MAGI Medicaid types. - B. The following applies to passive renewals: - 1.
-The case will be passively renewed if: - a.
-The head of household has not opted-out of ongoing data checks; and - Everyone in the case can be passively renewed.
-If any individual does not meet passive renewal criteria, the entire case must be actively renewed; and - c.
+[If the case must be actively renewed, the individual also has the option to complete the Medicaid renewal in-person, by phone, or by logging into the kynect benefits Self-Service Portal (SSP).
+An interview is not required for renewals completed on the SSP.
+However, if the renewal is initiated in-person or by phone, an interview is required.]

+A. The following applies to passive renewals:

+- 1. The case will be passively renewed if: - a.
+The head of household has not opted-out of ongoing data checks; or - b.
+Everyone in the case can be passively renewed.
+If any individual does not meet passive renewal criteria, the entire case must be actively renewed; or - c.
 The Medicaid case is not in change or reinstate mode. - 2.
 Worker Portal interfaces with the Federal Hub to verify the individual's current income.
 If successful, the case is disposed and the renewal is completed without worker or client intervention.
 If the Federal Hub is unable to verify income, a Request for Information (RFI) is issued and the individual is given until the end of the renewal month to provide the required verification.
-Medicaid will discontinue at the end of the renewal month if verification is not provided.
-If verification is provided, a Document Processing task will be created.
-During the renewal process, Medicaid will not discontinue if there are pending Document Processing tasks waiting to be reviewed by field staff after an RFI due date.

-3. Passive renewals will not be completed if the process is interrupted.
+Medicaid will discontinue at the end of the renewal month if verification is not provided. - 3.
+Passive renewals will not be completed if the process is interrupted.
 If the process is interrupted the renewals will not revert to an active renewal as cases eligible for active renewal must be identified in the month before the renewal month.
 Workers should take care not to interrupt the renewal process.
 However, if a renewal is interrupted they must contact the individual and complete an interview.